rmemory/angular-databinding/readme_by_richard.txt

 and thus click handlers.
 Newly added servers need to be added to the serverElements list in the app-compoent.

-The server-component displays all servers, and also needs access to the serverElements.
+The server-element displays all servers, and also needs access to the serverElements.

-So, in the server-component typescript file we add an element variable, which will receive info from the app-component.
+So, in the server-element typescript file we add an element variable, which will receive info from the app-component.

 element: {type: string, name: string, content: string};

-The template for the server-component uses the data from the server like this:
+The template for the server-element uses the data from the server like this:

     <strong *ngIf="element.type === 'server'" style="color: red">{{ element.content }}</strong>
     <em *ngIf="element.type === 'blueprint'">{{ element.content }}</em>

-The element variable in the server-component, will need to receive data from the app-component.
-It only knows how to display a single server.
+The element variable in the server-element, will need to receive data from the app-component. server-element only knows how to display a single server.
 Note the usage of ngIf, which means each element only gets added to the DOM conditionally.

-Now we need to bind the for loop
+Now we need to bind the for loop in the app-component to the element variable in server-element.

+import { Component, OnInit, Input }
+@Input() element: {type: string, name: string, content: string};

+And in app-component template, we add this:

+      <app-server-element
+      *ngFor="let serverElement of serverElements"
+      [element]="serverElement">

+To rename the binding name, we do this:

+@Input('srvElement') element:

+      <app-server-element
+        *ngFor="let element of serverElements"
+        [srvElement]=element>